viamrobotics/docs/docs/services/motion.md

 The "Move" endpoint is the primary way to move multiple components, or to move any object to any other location.
 Given a destination pose and a component to move to that destination, the motion service will construct a full kinematic chain from goal to destination including all movable components in between, and will solve that chain to place the goal at the destination while meeting specified constraints.
 It will then execute that movement to move the actual robot, and return whether or not this process succeeded.
+The volumes associated with all configured robot parts (local and remote) will be taken into account for each request to ensure that collisions do not occur.

 {{% alert title="Note" color="note" %}}
-The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles and interaction spaces as documented below.
+The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles as documented below.
 This may result in motions which appear unintuitive.
 To apply motion constraints (experimental), see the [`extra` parameter](#extra_anchor).
 {{% /alert %}}